newaetech/opentitan/doc/ug/bergen_developer_quickstart.md

 #### Sniffing USB traffic with PhyWhisperer-USB

 The PhyWhisperer-USB also allows you to sniff some of the data.
-Note that PhyWhisperer-USB is designed as a triggering hardware and not as a sniffer, so this functionality is limited.
+Note that PhyWhisperer-USB is designed as a triggering hardware and not as a sniffer, so sniffing functionality is limited to a small 8191 entry buffer (but enough for enumeration sniffing in this example).

-To test the sniffing, add the following code to a file:
+To test the sniffing, copy the following code to a file which you save as `phywhisperer-sniff-enum.py` & again make executable.

 ```python
 #!/usr/bin/env python3